 Written protocols of questions were used in the focus group sessions.
 (These are attached as Appendix D.) A pilot focus group was held to ensure that the questions were understandable and the protocols were then finalized.
 All focus group sessions were held in neutral locations and were run by Tracey Meagher, USM Muskie School, focus group facilitator.
 Notes were taken by Jill Downs, CCIDS, and also recorded using a smartpen, with the permission of participants.
 Two of the sessions (Augusta and Sanford) were also observed by Helen Ward, USM Muskie School, who provided oversight to the research team.
 When participants arrived, they filled out a registration form using a numbering system to protect confidentiality.
 The form asked several key demographic questions related to the topic area of the focus groups so that we could develop a profile of the participants and be able to analyze the data based on certain attributes.
 In each community, one focus group of providers and one of parents was held on the same evening.
 While one group met, the other group waited in a separate room.
-Consent to participate, each participant was given a children's book to take home.
+Consent to participate was obtained from each participant.
+To compensate for their time, and as an incentive to participate, each participant was given a children's book to take home.
 Dinner was also provided.